odesenfans/pyaleph/docs/protocol/messages/store.md

 From that point, you can then update your file by sending additional STORE messages with the same `ref` value.
 These messages will be considered as updates of the original.

 > Updating a file does not delete the previous versions.
-Each file is preserved on the Aleph.im network until you emit
+Each file is preserved on the aleph.im network until you emit
 > a FORGET message targeting these files.